-Choosing a Japanese Language School in Tokyo is like picking a university.
+Choosing the best Japanese Language School in Tokyo for you is like picking a university.

 The best way for me to describe this is like choosing a university for your bachelor or graduate degree.
 Every university has different specialties and rather than going to a university just for the sake of going (something which I did), you should choose university A if you want to learn business and university B if you want to learn finance.

 Want to self-study Japanese instead?

 Don’t want to join a Japanese language school and plan on studying on your own?
 Our recommendation is that you read this article first because you may change your mind, but if you decide to Han Solo your Japanese studies, come check out our definitive guide on how to self study Japanese on our sister site BFF Tokyo!

 Based on how long you want to stay and study, your options for a Japanese language school in Tokyo will change.

 I want to stay in Japan for more than 3 months